themaddoctor/BritishNationalCipherChallenge/README.md

 Some things are missing.
 We know that.
 Here is a list of the missing bits.
 If you have any of them, please upload in the "issues" section.
-By "solution" I mean the cipher and key needed to decrypt; this is distict from having just the plaintext.
+By "solution" I mean the cipher and key needed to decrypt; this is distinct from having just the plaintext.

 - 2004 part 8B: solution